Quarry Rock engagement photos with Alex and Rob

 Bonus Spots Around the Cove

-After the hike, we explored the shoreline near Panorama Park.
-Some of my favorite frames came from those quiet, post-hike moments.
-Just the two of them, catching their breath and holding hands by the water.
+After the hike, we wandered along the shoreline near Panorama Park.
+The post-hike calm really showed in those photos.
+Just the two of them, catching their breath, holding hands by the water.
+Some of my favourite frames from the whole session came from that part.

 Planning Your Own Deep Cove Engagement Session?